Anthony Ashley-Cooper, 10th Earl of Shaftesbury: Funeral and burial

 On 30 September 2005, funeral services were held for Anthony Ashley-Cooper, 10th Earl of Shaftesbury.
 Hundreds of mourners were in attendance, held at the parish church in Wimborne St Giles.
-Those in attendance included Shaftesbury's second wife, Christina, Countess of Shaftesbury; his son, Nicholas Ashley-Cooper; and his sister, Lady Frances Ashley-Cooper.
+Those in attendance included Shaftesbury's second wife, Christina, Countess of Shaftesbury; his son, the 12th Earl of Shaftesbury; and his sister, Lady Frances Ashley-Cooper.

 Charles Palmer-Tomkinson read from Khalil Gibran's The Prophet, while Shaftesbury's sister read from For These Once Mine, by George Santayana.
 "The Prayer of St Francis of Assisi" was read by Shaftesbury's son, Nicholas, who had inherited the title of 12th Earl of Shaftesbury a few months prior.

 After the 45-minute service, Shaftesbury's ashes were taken to the church and placed in the family crypt in Wimborne St Giles.
 He was buried next to his eldest son, Anthony Nils Christian Ashley-Cooper, 11th Earl of Shaftesbury, who died on 15 May 2005, six months after his father.
 The Reverend David Paskins, parish priest, said after the ceremony, "It was a very inspiring occasion.
 They have had a very difficult time and have borne it with great dignity and fortitude".